MicrosoftDocs/azure-devops-docs/docs/artifacts/artifact-storage.md

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

+Azure Artifacts uses a consumption-based billing for all the supported package types (NuGet, npm, Python, Maven, and Universal packages).
 With Azure Artifacts free-tier plan, you get two Gibibytes (GiB) of free storage to store different types of packages.
 When you reach your maximum storage limit, you can either upgrade to a paid subscription or delete some of your existing artifacts.

-Azure Artifacts uses a consumption-based billing for all the supported package types (NuGet, npm, Python, Maven, and Universal packages).
-Storing symbols files is free.

 Using the artifact storage UI from your organization/project settings, you can view your storage consumption at both the organization level and the project level.
 Storage is also grouped by project and/or by artifact type.

-> [!NOTE]
-> Azure Artifacts offers 2GiB of free storage for **every organization**.
-Once the maximum storage limit is reached, you must [set up billing](../organizations/billing/set-up-billing-for-your-organization-vs.md) for your organization.

 ## Organization-level storage